We are the UK's resolution authority

 The Bank of England and PRA published the final RAF policy in July 2019, following consultation.

 The Bank published its latest resolvability assessment of the major UK banks on 6 August 2024.
 For previous resolvability assessments, see the Resolvability Assessment Framework page.
-These banks are Barclays plc, HSBC Holdings plc, Lloyds Banking Group, Nationwide Building Society, NatWest Group plc, Santander UK Group Holdings plc, Standard Chartered plc and Virgin Money UK plc.
+At the time of publication, these banks are Barclays plc, HSBC Holdings plc, Lloyds Banking Group, Nationwide Building Society, NatWest Group plc, Santander UK Group Holdings plc, Standard Chartered plc and Virgin Money UK plc.
 The Bank’s public statement explains how the Bank undertook the assessment and summarises thematic findings and the assessment for each of the firm’s ability to achieve the three resolvability outcomes, as set out in the Resolvability Assessment Framework.
 Firms have also published summaries of their own preparations for resolvability.
+The PRA will communicate the expected reporting and disclosure dates for future assessments in advance.

 The international nature of banking means cross-border cooperation is required to achieve legal certainty and equivalent protections for resolution measures that have effects in multiple jurisdictions.
 Achieving legal certainty and improving cooperation decreases the likelihood of disorderly outcomes and supports continuity in cross-border financial services.